A moist quick bread that I serve every Thanksgiving.

 mix all dry ing. together in lg bowl

 To Debbie52: I'd cut the recipe in half or third (one egg) and try it for muffins.
 The cooking time / temp might need to be adjusted but on first try check other muffin recipes, make best guess and *write down any variations* you may use.
-After the first small batch you can make any adjustments needed for batter, time, temp, etc.

 I have 3 questions.
 Do you have to use baking powder when using self-rising flour?
 Can you use dried cranberries instead of fresh/frozen?
 Can you use 1/4 cup vegetable oil instead of butter?